In a first, Trump makes surprise visit to U.S. troops in Iraq

 On his stop in Iraq, he defended his decision to pull out the 2,000 troops from Syria, which he has said was made possible by the defeat of Islamic State militants.

+“We want peace and the best way to have peace is through strength,” Trump told troops wearing camouflage fatigues in a hangar as he concluded his visit.
+He said some troops “can now return home to their families.”

+“”Our presence in Syria was not open ended and it was never intended to be permanent,” he added.

-His critics have said that fight is far from over and the withdrawal leaves allies in the lurch.
+Trump’s critics have said that the fight is far from over and the withdrawal leaves allies in the lurch.

 One of those critics was Mattis, who said in a candid resignation letter last week that his views did not align with the president’s, particularly in regard to the treatment of U.S. allies.
 Mattis had planned to leave at the end of February but Trump forced him to go on Jan.
 1 after his resignation letter.